 The Asia-Pacific region has taken a dominant position in the global renewable energy market, contributing to a 41.1% share in 2016.
 India will contribute 10.27% of share in the Asia-Pacific market by 2025, growing at a CAGR of 4.9% from 2017 to 2025.
 These are the main findings of a report published by Allied Market Research (AMR) titled, “Renewable Energy Market – Global Opportunity Analysis and Industry Forecast, 2014–2025”.
 As per the report, the global renewable energy market is expected to reach $2,152.9 billion by 2025, registering a CAGR of 4.9% from 2017 to 2025.

 On the other hand, ever-rising demand for energy and limited availability of non-renewable sources of energy would present new opportunities in the industry.
-The research outlines Porter’s Five Forces Analysis based on bargaining power of buyers, bargaining power of suppliers, threat of substitutes, industrial rivalry, and threat of new entrants.
+The research outlines Porter’s Five Forces Analysis based on the bargaining power of buyers, bargaining power of suppliers, the threat of substitutes, industrial rivalry, and the threat of new entrants.

 The report segregates the global renewable energy market into energy type, end-user, and geography.
-Energy types analyzed in the research include biofuels, hydro power, solar energy, wind energy, and geothermal energy.
-Based on end users, it is segmented into commercial, residential, and industrial & others.
+Energy types analyzed in the research include biofuels, hydropower, solar energy, wind energy, and geothermal energy.
+Based on end-users, it is segmented into commercial, residential, and industrial & others.
 Geographically, the regions analyzed are North America, Europe, Asia-Pacific, and LAMEA.
 The Asia-Pacific region dominated the market worldwide, contributing to a 41.1% share in 2016.
 Moreover, it is expected to grow at a CAGR of around 4.8% during the forecast period.
 Countries analyzed in the Asia-Pacific region include China, Japan, India, Australia, and South Korea.

 According to the report, the Indian renewable energy market is expected to grow at a CAGR of 4.9% from 2017 to 2025, generating nearly $90.52 billion in revenue by 2025.
 India will contribute 10.27% of share in the Asia-Pacific market by 2025.
 Around $42 billion has been invested in India’s renewable energy sector since 2014 and 11,788 MW of renewable energy capacity was added in FY2018.